sagnikbanerjee15/Finder/README.md

 `finder` offers users with 2 utilites which could be used independently.

 1. `downloadAndDumpFastqFromSRA.py` - A python program that optimizes the download of data from SRA.
 Ids of RNA-Seq (or any sequencing for that matter) needs to be provided as a newline separated file.
-The program will download the RNA-Seq files, using the requested number of cores, convert those to fastq and remove the `.sra` files.
+The program will download the RNA-Seq files, using the requested number of cores, convert those to fastq and remove the `.sra` files. `downloadAndDumpFastqFromSRA.py` will continuosly query the SRA database in the event of a failure.

    ```
    python downloadAndDumpFastqFromSRA.py -h